mbabynames search ✿

 Abraham Lucas

-The meaning of Abraham is "noble and strong"; Lucas is "light".
+The meaning of Abraham is "father of many"; Lucas is "light".
 There is a natural balance between the two.
 At 3 syllables, Abraham needs a shorter middle to stay balanced.
 Lucas does that.

 Abraham Owen